ajowyit/configure-ad/README.md

 <h1>Deployment and Configuration of Active Directory in the Cloud with Microsoft Azure</h1>

-In this project, we will walk through comfiguring and deploying an Active Directory  in the Cloud within Microsoft Azure virtual machines.
+In this project, we set up the foundation for an Active Directory environment in Microsoft Azure.
+We use a Windows Server 2022 virtual machine as the Domain Controller and a Windows 10 virtual machine as the client.

+We assign static private IP addresses, configure custom DNS settings, and test network connectivity using PowerShell and Remote Desktop Protocol (RDP).
+This setup prepares us to deploy and manage Active Directory services for future projects.

 <br />

 <h2>⚠️ Prerequisites</h2>